Learn Korean 한국어 or 조선말 Hangugeo or Chosonmal at Language Loop in Chicago!

 Cross Cultural Training: Cultural understanding is a key component in today’s global business efforts.
 Our trainers bring all their experience and knowledge in cultural awareness to ensure success in your company’s assignments abroad.
 Seminars and training are offered on-site or in our training center.

-DID YOU KNOW?
 Facts About The Korean Language:

 - 1. Most historical linguists classify Korean as a language isolate, which mean it is a natural language with no demonstrable genealogical (or “genetic”) relationship with other languages.
 Others consider it to be in the controversial Altaic language family.
 (Source: Wikipedia)